-Competition is a key motivation for young people in secondary schools so we came up with the Chance to Shine Schools Cup; featuring fast-moving eight-a-side matches played in less than an hour.
+Competition is a key motivation for young people in secondary schools so we came up with the Chance to Compete cup; featuring fast-moving eight-a-side matches played in less than an hour.

 During the winter, schools are holding indoor soft-ball competitions in school sports halls and community centres, with the hardball equivalent played outside during the Spring and Summer terms.
 The new offer to secondary schools will increase competitive cricket opportunities by encouraging each to play a minimum of five competitive matches annually.